Paolo Benetti

-Paolo Benetti (born 28 April 1965) is an Italian football manager who is current vice coach of Serie B club Cagliari.
+Paolo Benetti (born 28 April 1965) is an Italian football manager and former player who is assistant coach of Serie A club Roma.

-Career

 Playing career

-Benetti started his career with Italian Serie A side Milan, where he made 1 league appearance and scored 0 goals.
+Benetti started his career with Serie A side Milan, where he made 1 league appearance and scored 0 goals.
 In 1983, he signed for Fano in the Italian third division.
-In 1987, Benetti signed for Italian Serie A club Ascoli, where he suffered relegation to the Italian second division and received interest from Napoli in the Italian Serie A, but manager Claudio Ranieri refused to sign him because they were brothers-in-law.
+In 1987, Benetti signed for Serie A club Ascoli, where he suffered relegation to the Italian second division and received interest from Napoli in the Serie A, but manager Claudio Ranieri refused to sign him because they were brothers-in-law.
 In 1995, Benetti signed for Italian third division team Siena.
 In 1996, he signed for Venezia in the Italian second division.
 In 1997, he signed for Italian third division outfit Triestina.

 Managerial career

 In 2012, Benetti was appointed assistant manager of French Ligue 1 side Monaco.
 In 2014, he was appointed technical coach of Greece.
-In 2015, he was appointed assistant manager of Leicester in the English Premier League, helping them win their only top flight title.
+In 2015, he was appointed assistant manager of Leicester City in the English Premier League, helping them win their only top flight title.
 In 2017, Benetti was appointed assistant manager of French club Nantes.